Diya-gulyani/Diya-Gulyani/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Some Awesome Stuff.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning new technologies and expanding my skills.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on  interesting projects with like-minded individuals.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with improving my code efficiency and optimization
-- 💬 Ask me about ...
+- 💬 Ask me about anything related to programming, technology, or general inquiries.
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
+- 😄 Pronouns: She/Her.
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: ⚡ Fun fact: I am fluent in three different programming languages!

 <h2 align="left">Hi 👋!
 My name is Diya and I'm a Full Stack Developer, from India</h2>